 In order to identify the general operating parameters of the air tours, the FAA reached out to the operators with IOA for the Park to identify current air tour routes and other operating conditions.
 The general route information provided by these commercial air tour operators for their air tour operations within the ATMP planning area is shown in Figure 1.
-Commercial air tours conducted using helicopters on the Discovery Flight, Valley Tour, Grand Tour, Adventure Tour, and Expedition Tour are flown at operator-reported altitudes that range from 800 ft. above ground level (AGL) to 2,000 ft.
-AGL depending on the route, except during takeoff and landing from the privately owned and operated heliport within the ATMP planning area.
-The altitudes that range from 800 ft. to 2,000 ft.
-AGL result in the mean sea level (MSL) altitude callouts in Figure 1 that range from 3,300 ft. to 5,000 ft.
-MSL.3 Commercial air tours conducted by fixed-wing aircraft on the Eagle Aviation route are conducted at operator-reported altitudes that range from 1,500 ft.
-AGL to 2,000 ft.
-AGL depending on location along the route, which result in altitudes that range from 3,900 ft. to 5,100 ft.
-MSL as shown on the altitude callouts in Figure 1.
-Currently, no air tours are conducted over the South Unit of the Park.
+Commercial air tours conducted using helicopters on the Keystone 1, Keystone 2, Keystone 3/4/5, and Custer 4/5/6 routes are flown at the operator-reported altitude of 900 ft. above ground level (AGL), except during takeoff and landing from the privately owned and operated heliport on the boundary of the ATMP planning area.
+An altitude of 900 ft.
+AGL results in the mean sea level (MSL) altitude callouts in Figure 1 that range from 5,500 to 7,000 ft.
+MSL.
+Commercial air tours conducted by fixed-wing aircraft on the Eagle Aviation MRU route are conducted at the operator-reported altitude of 6,500 ft.
+MSL, which result in altitudes that range from 1,300 to 2,100 ft.
+AGL as shown on the altitude callouts in Figure 1.

-3 Altitude expressed in units AGL is a measurement of the distance between the ground surface and the aircraft, whereas altitude expressed in MSL refers to the altitude of an aircraft above sea level, regardless of the terrain below it.
+&lt;sup>3 Altitude expressed in units AGL is a measurement of the distance between the ground surface and the aircraft, whereas altitude expressed in MSL refers to the altitude of an aircraft above sea level, regardless of the terrain below it.
 Aircraft flying at a constant MSL altitude would simultaneously fly at varying AGL altitudes, and vice versa, assuming uneven terrain is present below the aircraft.